-If you ever encounter a pop-up that states 'Error Out of Memory/Storage', or when you import drawings and they appear as blank white sheets or a gray background, that is almost always caused by loading in images at too high of DPI.
+If you encounter a pop-up that states 'Error Out of Memory/Storage', or when you import drawings and they appear as blank white sheets or a gray background, that is almost always caused by loading in images at too high of DPI.

 Re-import the images in PlanSwift.
 When you get to the Tiff Conversion tool, make sure the DPI is set at "200".
 Most images come in clear and error-free when set to this standard.
 However, you can be flexible with that number depending on the image within the PDF before it's converted.